RTG Bills Online is the online version of RTG Bills. It works in a Web browser. We offer RTG Bills Online as a monthly or yearly subscription.

 Conversion requires four steps:

-The program offered here is only designed to work with RTG Bills Version 2.17 and above.
+The conversion software only works with RTG Bills Version 2.17 and above.
 If you have a lower-numbered version, you need to upgrade to the current version.

 Before you attempt to convert your PC data, make sure there are no problems in the data.
 Use the Verify Matter Balance report and the Verify Retainer Balance report to look for problems.
 Fix any reported problems.